michalk-k/Home-Assistant-TimscaleDB/README.md

 * `hourly` if the granularity is set to ‘1 hour’
 * `daily` for other time intervals (you can extend it to include monthly or annual CAGGs if needed).

 While this article proposes only hourly and daily CAGGs, you can extend that query in case of CAGGs representing more levels.
-For example querter-hour, monthly, yearly etc.
+For example, quarter-hour, monthly, yearly, etc.

-The result should be visible on dashboard.
-If you chose Auto from Granularity, Query Granularity will change based on selected time range:
+The result should be visible on the dashboard.
+If you choose Auto from Granularity, Query Granularity will change based on the selected time range:
 ![Grafana Vars Hour](images/grafana_vars_hour.png)
 ![Grafana Vars Day](images/grafana_vars_day.png)
 ![Grafana Vars Month](images/grafana_vars_month.png)
 ![Grafana Vars Years](images/grafana_vars_year.png)

-You can opt for selecting desired granularity manually from Granularity dropbox.
+You can opt for selecting the desired granularity manually from the Granularity drop-down.

-If everything works as expected, Query Granularity and CAGG Suffix variables might be hidden from dashboard by setting `Show on Dashboard` to `Nothing`.
+If everything works as expected, Query Granularity and CAGG Suffix variables might be hidden from the dashboard by setting `Show on Dashboard` to `Nothing`.

 Now that we have the necessary variables (granularity, query_granularity, and cagg_suffix), we can create a new dynamic visualization in Grafana.